Quantum sensing of a quantum field: introduction

 The goal of this paper is to compare this simple analysis and its conclusions with a model where the atom interacts with a coherent quantized field of unknown amplitude.
 To do so, we first focus on the resonant Jaynes-Cummings model \cite{jaynes1963comparison,greentree2013fifty} where the atom interacts with a single mode of the electromagnetic field prepared in a coherent state.
 In a second step, we consider a collision model~\cite{ciccarello2022quantum} built upon the Jaynes-Cummings interaction with a sequence of coherent modes, and its continuous limit.
 In both cases, we derive upper bounds on the QFI of the probe and processes approaching them.

+Before moving forward, we note that the converse problem, namely the estimation of the atomic frequency through the emitted light, has been extensively studied in the literature, see e.g.~\cite{kiilerich2014estimation,kiilerich2016bayesian}.
+Other complementary previous works include the estimation of the coupling strength~\cite{genoni2012optimal} and the temperature~\cite{brunelli2012qubit} using the Jaynes-Cummings model.

 The article is structured as follows: in Section~\ref{sec: intro-QFI} we introduce the QFI as a benchmark for quantum sensing.
 Next, in Section~\ref{sec: JC model}, we study the interaction of the atom with a single mode of the field.
 Then in Section~\ref{sec: sequential}, we discuss the interactions with a sequence of field modes and the continuous limit.
 Finally, we present our conclusions.